WILL SOCIAL SECURITY BENEFITS INCREASE?

 RETIREMENT BENEFITS LAST AS LONG AS YOU LIVE

 Your SSA benefits last as long as you live.
 Taking benefits before your full retirement age (as early as age 62) lowers the amount you get each month for the rest of your life.
-However, delaying benefits past your full retirement age (up to age 70) increases the monthly amount for the rest of your life.
+However, waiting to get benefits past your full retirement age (up to age 70) increases the monthly amount for the rest of your life.
 The SSA’s Life Expectancy Calculator can make a rough estimate of how long you might live based on your age and gender.
 You can use the life expectancy calculator to plan for retirement.

 YOU CAN WORK AND RECEIVE RETIREMENT BENEFITS

-If you get retirement benefits but want to continue to work, you can.
+If you get retirement benefits but want to continue to work, then you can.
 However, depending on how much you earn before full retirement age, the SSA might temporarily withhold some or all of your benefit amount.
 When you reach full retirement age, they will recalculate your benefit amount to give you credit for the months they reduced or withheld benefits due to your excess earnings.
 Any work after you reach your full retirement age won’t reduce your benefits.
-Learn more about working and getting retirement benefits here.
+Learn about working and getting retirement benefits.

 MORE WORK MAY INCREASE YOUR MONTHLY BENEFIT AMOUNT IN RETIREMENT